ZelDaniel/Gleisbelegung-1/src/plugin-tester/java/readme.md

-delay \<train id\> | Adjust the delay of a train trainlist | Sends the trainlist (\<zugliste\>) remove train \<train id\> | Removes a train close | Closes the socket and resets the tester - the tester will be ready for a new connection
+delay \<train id\> | Adjust the delay of a train trainlist | Sends the trainlist (\<zugliste\>) remove train \<train id\> | Removes a train replace platform | Allows to change a platform of a schedule of a train close | Closes the socket and resets the tester - the tester will be ready for a new connection

 ##Simulated schedule